DmitriyGovosyants/goit-markup-hw-08/README.md

 - [ ] Modern-normalize is connected locally.
 - [ ] Fonts are connected locally.
 - [ ] Added font-display: swap; in fonts to avoid invisible text in browser.
-- [ ] Added 3D text effect on the contacts page
+- [ ] Added 3D text effect on the "Contacts" page

 I didn`t have time and/or experience for this